Timmy McClain: UCF

 McClain transferred to the University of Central Florida in August of 2022.
 In his first season with UCF in 2022, he was redshirted and did not appear in any games.
 In week 3 of the 2023 season, McClain got his first start with UCF after John Rhys Plumlee went down with a leg injury and completed 20 of 28 passes for 321 yards and two touchdowns, adding 44 rushing yards, in a 48-14 win over Villanova.
 In week 5, he completed 13 of 25 passing attempts for 234 yards and two touchdowns, while also adding a touchdown with his legs, in a 36-35 loss to Baylor.
-On April 15, 2024, McClain entered the transfer portal.
+During the game, McClain executed a viral fourth-down conversion in which he scrambled near his own goal line to avoid multiple defenders before completing a pass to RJ Harvey for a first down; the play was accompanied by an excited call from FS1 announcer Eric Collins, who exclaimed "McClain!" multiple times.
+On April 15, 2024, McClain entered the transfer portal after UCF brought in quarterback KJ Jefferson.

 Arkansas State

 On May 3, 2024, it was announced that McClain would be transferring to Arkansas State.
 He competed for the starting quarterback job with Jaylen Raynor.
 Raynor was named the starter to open the season.
 Trailing 28–3 in the second half of week 3 against Michigan, McClain made his Red Wolves debut when he relieved Raynor.
 McClain threw his first two touchdown passes of the season in back to back drives in his only two series.
 He relieved Raynor once again the following week against Iowa State and threw his third touchdown of the season for the Red Wolves only score of the game.

 On December 9, 2024, McClain announced that he would enter the transfer portal for the third time.